-In 2009 she became a sail training vessel, based near Cardiff (UK) and has won several trophies over the last 7 years.
-The vessel was also re-named Challenge Wales reflecting her heritage and her home port.
+In 2009 she became a sail training vessel, based near Cardiff (UK) and has won several trophies over the last years.
+She was re-named Challenge Wales reflecting her heritage and her home port.
 She has taken part in Small Ships Races and Tall Ships Regattas and the famous Round the Island Race.

-In 2012, Challenge Wales was the official Welsh sailing yacht to be part of the Queen’s Jubilee pageant on the Thames in London and in 2014 was the lead boat for the last few miles in the Commonwealth Games Flotilla in Scotland.
+In 2012 Challenge Wales was the official Welsh sailing yacht to be part of the Queen’s Jubilee pageant in London and in 2014 was the lead boat for the last few miles in the Commonwealth Games Flotilla in Scotland.